-Though paling in comparison to the economics of next weekend’s showdown, Mayweather’s 9-figure cash prize is the only reason the boxing champ is coming out of retirement to face a martial artist.
+The 2017 showdown was ringing loud money bells as well and Mayweather’s cash prize was the only reason the boxing champ came out of retirement to face a martial artist.

-His expected take of $100 million could balloon to 4x that much if certain metrics are met.
-McGregor will pull at least $75 million, which is 5x as much as he’s made from any UFC event.
+Mayweather's estimated take after the fight was a multiple of his guaranteed $100 million.
+McGregor pulled at least $75 million, which is 5x as much as he made from any UFC event.

-Similar to today’s trash-talking, pre-fight press conferences, the Ali-Inoki encounter was preceded by an exchange of high-wattage banter.
+Like today’s familiar trash-talking pre-fight press conferences, the Ali-Inoki encounter was preceded by an exchange of high-wattage banter.

 Always the showman, Ali referred to Inoki as “The Pelican”, poking fun at his prominent chin.
 The Japanese wrestler responded that Ali should be careful not to damage his fist when it connects with his chin.